Two Days in Portland, Or

 Salt and Straw

 Ice cream, ice cream, ice cream!
-The flavors here are the most unique I’ve tried.
-I LOVED the Olive Oil flavor.
-Their flavors change quite a bit, but they let you try all of them before purchasing a full size.
-I definitely recommend coming here to satisfy your sweet tooth.
+The flavors here are the most unique I’ve seen.
+I fell in love with Olive Oil ice cream (who knew?)
+Their flavors rotate frequently, but they let you sample any of them before purchasing.
+I recommend coming here to satisfy your sweet tooth and to try some something different.

 Oddly enough, I found one of the best burgers I’ve ever had at this highly recommended sushi spot.
-The atmosphere here was calm and serene.
-The sushi was also fantastic, but the burger was the absolute stand out here.
-It’s a perfectly cooked, 1/2 lb wagyu burger with aged Tillamook white cheddar (yesssss), caramelized onions, house sauce & crispy tempura onion rings.
+The sushi was fantastic, but the burger was the absolute stand out here.
+It’s a perfectly cooked, 1/2 lb wagyu burger with aged Tillamook white cheddar (yes please!) caramelized onions, house sauce & crispy tempura onion rings.
 And how can I forget the butteriest brioche roll.
 Heavenly and melts in your mouth.
 I haven’t had enough time to explore Portland, but I’m willing to bet it might be the best in the area?
 I need to know other spots that would compare or come close.
 Please spill.

 This is a fun spot, no frills.
-A really cool food truck with picnic table set up with a smoker alongside.
+A really cool food truck with picnic table seating, set up with a smoker alongside.
 When he sells out he closes, so make sure to get there on time!
-I knew I wouldn’t be back for a while so, naturally, I went for it with the “Whole Shebamwich.”
-Some of the best I’ve had.
-You also need the roasted garlic bbq sauce in your life.
+I knew I wouldn’t be back (at least for a long while) so naturally, I went for it with the “Whole Shebamwich.”
+Some of the best I’ve ever had.
+Side note: you need the roasted garlic bbq sauce in your life.
 Super friendly staff/owner too.

 Where should I venture on my next visit to Portland?